emarcey/cicerone/glossary/styles.md

 	* stronger version of Robust Porter
 	* Sweden brewing in 1700s
 	* Switched to lager yeast in mid-1800s
-	* or a high gravity cross between English Porter and Shwarzbier
+	* or a high gravity cross between English Porter and Schwarzbier
 	* **often brewed with lager yeast**
 # Belgian Blond Ale
 * Region: Belgium